SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 </html>
 ```

-If we now open the `webapp/test/testsuite.qunit.html` file in the browser, we should see our test running and verifying the formatter logic.
+If we now open the `webapp/test/testsuite.qunit.html` file in the browser and select `unit/unitTests`, we should see our test running and verifying the formatter logic.

 ### Conventions